bongnv/blog/content/blog/2020-05-08-type-check-for-gatsby/index.md

 ## Add type checking

 You may notice that `page-2.tsx` is created with the default stater which means TypeScript is natively supported by Gatsby.
 However, there is still no type checking yet.
-We will implement it by adding installing these packages:
+We will implement it by installing these packages:

 ```shell
 yarn add -D typescript @types/node @types/react @types/react-dom @types/react-helmet